mautic/mautic/README.md

 There is the JS code in the Assets/libarary folder.
 This handles the bootstrapping and management.

-In addition there is the mautic preset:
+In addition there is the mautic preset.
+This handles the basic Mautic specific code.
+The general idea is that this preset repo can be used as a base for various Mautic builder plugins.
+E.g one where the RTE ediotor is the CKEditor, or where we have some very customer specific functionality.
 ```
-- It's pack of configurable feautres:
+- It's a pack of configurable feautures:
-- Add function to edit source code
+- Adds the function to edit source code
-- Extend the original image and add a confirm dialog before removing it
+- Extends the original image and add a confirm dialog before removing it
-- Option to hide/show Layers Manager
+- Add the option to hide/show the Layers Manager
-- Option to enable/disable Import code button
+- Add the option to enable/disable the import code button
-- Move Settings panel inside Style Manager panel
+- Moves the Settings panel inside Style Manager panel
-- Open Block Manager at launch
+- Opens the Block Manager at launch
 - Replace Rich Text Editor by Froala used in Mautic (add token support)
 - Add Dynamic Content Block for HTML used in Mautic
 ```